 Whilst it is possible to source corrugated cardboard material with coloured liners (and this is becoming increasingly popular), doing so severely limits the choice of colours available.
 This then means you can only select and / or offer customers the nearest alternative to their brand identity.
 Spectrumcoat allows you to match any Pantone colour exactly, regardless of board grade or quantity required.

 What is Pantone?

 Pantones are effectively a library of colours / standards that can be used as references for brand identity and product colours.
 When referring a specific colour, this can be found in the Pantone Matching System (or PMS).
-This effectively describes colours by allocating them with a specific number (e.g. PMS 225) which can then be accurately reproduced across differing items (such as packaging, POS, instore banner s/ posters etc.).
+This effectively describes colours by allocating them with a specific number (e.g. PMS 225) which can then be accurately reproduced across various items (such as packaging, POS, instore banner s/ posters etc.).

 Wide selection of specialist finishes for corrugated cardboard

 Besides improving the aesthetic quality of the packaging and Point of Sale you can offer your customers, there are a wide range of additional properties you can add to corrugated cardboard.